FireworkMC/anvil/README.md

 ## Usage

-### Reading and writing chunk data from a directory containing anvil files
+### Reading and writing data from a directory containing anvil files

 ```go
 a, err := anvil.Open("/path/to/anvil/dir")